 When translated literally, they can sometimes come across as offensive or leave someone in total confusion.
 Google Translate is known for some very humours and offensive translations that are often found in menus, making you wonder what exactly you’re eating!

-Hack 2: Instead of relying on a translation tool, trust an expert translator and proof-reader.
+Hack 2: Instead of relying on a translation tool or freelancer, trust an expert translator and proof-reader.

 Relying on a professional translation service and a great proof-reader makes sense because they offer more than an online translation tool does.
 Menu translation is just as important as translation of your website, as it is one of the main components of customer’s experience.